Oral & Vision Health Blog

 Pregnancy Tumors

-During your second trimester, you may get what’s known as a pregnancy tumor.
-Hold on!
-I know the word tumor is generally scary but according to the American Dental Association (ADA), these growths are not cancerous.
+During the second trimester, there is something known as a pregnancy tumor.
+Now, the word tumor is generally scary, but according to the American Dental Association (ADA), these growths are not cancerous.
 It’s an overgrowth of tissues that appears on the gums, typically between teeth.
 It’s a red, raw lump that’s described as having the appearance of a raspberry.
 It bleeds easily and can make it uncomfortable to talk and eat.
-It normally disappears once you have your baby.
+It usually disappears once you have your baby.
 The root cause is possibly an increased amount of plaque.
 However, speak with your dental provider if you have any concerns.

 The most important way to prepare for your baby is to be healthy overall.
-And overall health consists not only of taking care of your body but also your mouth.
+Overall health consists of taking care of not only your body but also your mouth.
 After all, both are connected.
-That’s why conditions like diabetes and cardiovascular disease, normally seen as only affecting the body, affect your oral health.
-And oral health conditions like gingivitis and periodontal disease can impact your overall health, as well as the health of your baby.
-So, as you are expecting, be sure to consistently maintain great oral health and inform your dentist that you are pregnant.
-As you maintain a good oral hygiene routine that includes the use of mouthwash, Have you run out and not had time to go to the store?
-Download our guide to see how you can easily make it at home yourself with a few simple ingredients!
+That’s why conditions like diabetes and cardiovascular disease, generally seen as only affecting the body, affect your oral health.

 Out of Mouthwash?
 Make your own with just two ingredients!
 Download our FREE DIY guide.